Azidalus/Product-Segmentation-for-Resource-allocation/README.md

 # Product-Segmentation-for-Resource-allocation
-## Aim
+## Background
-Let's say there is a retail company.
+Amazon is a big e-commerce company.
 They want their inventory to consist of products that bring the highest revenue.
 The question for me, as a Data Scientist, is how can I automate this analysis with Python?

 Using Amazon sales data, I demonstrate a possible solution in Python.
 I use ABC and ABC-XYZ analyses.

-## Report
+## Executive summary

 ### ABC Analysis
-Let's look at the resultant ABC analysis chart:
+The resultant ABC analysis chart:

 ![image](https://github.com/user-attachments/assets/129a0efc-22af-4950-93c0-c7fed8ad4bae)

-We see that out of total of 2927 SKUs to be managed:
+Out of total of 2927 SKUs to be managed:
 - The top 10% products contribute to 60% of revenue (class A).
 - 28% products contribute to 25% of revenue (class B).
 - 62% products contribute to 10% of revenue (class C).

-**Suggestions:**
+### ABC-XYZ Analysis
+The resultant ABC-XYZ analysis chart:

+![image](https://github.com/user-attachments/assets/1d3ea98d-cddc-49c5-88e6-debe501d1439)

+## Recommendations
 - Since class A comprises as little as 10% of SKUs, while bringing most of revenue, we should always have these items in stock.
 - We should also invest resources in marketing and promoting class B SKUs in order to increase their sales potential, as this group consists of only 28% of items but contributes to a good percentage of revenue.

-### ABC-XYZ Analysis
-Let's look at the resultant ABC-XYZ analysis chart:

-![image](https://github.com/user-attachments/assets/1d3ea98d-cddc-49c5-88e6-debe501d1439)

-**Suggestions**:

 - **A-class (Blue)**: the highest-priority SKUs in terms of sales volume and revenue contribution.
   - Pay close attention to these 297 references to ensure optimal inventory levels.